University-of-Adelaide-Bx-Masters/BIOINF-3010-7150/Practicals/Bash_Practicals/1_IntroBash.md

 ### Using the `>` symbol

 So far, the only output we have seen has been in the terminal (`stdout`).
-We can *redirect the output of a command to a file* instead of to standard output using the greater than symbol (`>`), which we can almost envisage as an arrow.
+We can *redirect the output of a command to a named file* instead of to standard output using the greater than symbol (`>`), which we can almost envisage as an arrow.

 As a simple example we can write text to a file.
 Using the command `echo` prints text to `stdout`